NCAR/NA-CORDEX-CMIP6/visualization/README_time_series.md

 Background
 -
 Generate three time-series plots for temperature data from netCDF NA-CORDEX post-processed data.
-The data is resampled to a daily mean.
+Two lines are
+plotted: the 5-day mean temperature (as more prominent, darker line), and the hourly temperature.

 The three areas of interest are:
 - the entire data domain